jimmir/Coding-the-Matrix-Coursera/README.rst

 Tests
 -----

-Tests are written by using Konira_.
-You need to install ``Konira`` in order to run tests properly.
+You can test homework by using py.test_

 **DISCLAIMER**